ncherel/ncherel.github.io/content/_index.md

 ## About Me

-I'm currently looking for research / engineer position.
+I'm working as a research engineer at Disney in Zurich.

 I completed my PhD at Télécom Paris (Institut Polytechnique de Paris) under the supervision of Alasdair Newson, Yann Gousseau, and Andrés Almansa.
-My research interests are video / image editing, data generation, deep learning, and computer vision.
+My PhD was about [video inpainting](https://infusion.telecom-paris.fr) (removing objects in videos) and I am more generally interested in image and video editing, especially ill-posed inverse problems using generative models.

 Before that, I worked at [Gleamer](http://www.gleamer.ai) on bone fracture detection in x-ray images.
 I graduated from Télécom Paris, and obtained the "Mathématiques, Vision, Apprentissage" (MVA) Master's degree from ENS Paris-Saclay.